Exercise after pregnancy: How to get started

-If you had an uncomplicated vaginal delivery, it's generally safe to begin exercising a few days after giving birth or as soon as you feel ready.
+If you had an uncomplicated pregnancy and vaginal delivery, it's generally safe to begin exercising a few days after giving birth or as soon as you feel ready.
 If you had a C-section, extensive vaginal repair or a complicated birth, talk to your health care provider about when to start an exercise program.

 Physical activity goals

 For most healthy women, the Department of Health and Human Services recommends at least 150 minutes a week of moderate-intensity aerobic activity — preferably spread throughout the week — after pregnancy.
 Consider these guidelines:

 - Take time to warm up and cool down.

 - Begin slowly and increase your pace gradually.

 - Wear a supportive bra, and wear nursing pads if you're breast-feeding in case your breasts leak.

 - Stop exercising if you feel pain.

 Start with something low impact and simple — such as a daily walk.
 If you're looking for camaraderie, see if you can find a postpartum exercise class at a local gym or community center.

 With your health care provider's OK, also consider these specific exercises: